-- FTP Pull: Data files are staged on NSIDC's FTP site for you to pull at your convenience.
+- HTTPS Pull: Data files are staged on NSIDC's HTTPS site for you to pull at your convenience.
 You have thirty days to retreive your data before files are automatically deleted.

 - Secure Copy (SCP): Data files are securely transferred to your local server using this secure shell protocol as soon as the data files are available.